 You’ll receive Standard First Aid & Basic Life Support Certification including Cardiopulmonary Resuscitation (CPR), Health Care Provider (HCP), and Automated External Defibrillation (AED).
 This industry-standard certification is valid for three years.

-You’ll learn how to prepare food in a way that protects people from injury or illness.
+In FoodSafe Level 1 you’ll learn how to prepare food in a way that protects people from injury or illness.
 Some of the topics covered are food-borne diseases, personal hygiene, and safe procedures for storing.

 Provincial Violence Prevention Certification

 The Provincial Violence Prevention Training Curriculum will teach you to recognize and respond to violent situations and learn about different types of violence and strategies for dealing with the risks in a variety of health care contexts.
 The Provincial Violence Prevention Curriculum has been developed by a team of experts from Worksafe BC, the Occupational Health & Safety Agency for healthcare in BC, as well as BC health authorities and healthcare unions.
 This training and certification is offered in collaboration with Fraser Health Authority.